h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 Now that we have our dataset, we will explore some concepts and then do some exploration of the data and prepare it for modeling.

-Please note that we use the name H2O-3 to refer to our software, but when we usually use the simplified name, H2O, when we refer to specific functions or algorithms.
+Please note that we use the name H2O-3 to refer to our software, and when we say H2O, we refer to specific functions or algorithms.

 ### References